5 Year Fixed Rate Cash ISA

 - You must apply for the product online via the application link

-- Deposits into the Cash ISA must be from your Nominated Account by electronic payment; cheques are not accepted
+- Deposits into the Cash ISA must be from your Nominated Account by electronic payment; cheques are only accepted from an existing Cash ISA provider as part of a transfer

 - If we cannot electronically verify that funds have been sent from an account in your name, they will be returned